Japanese stocks, long shunned, attract billions of foreign dollars

-NEW YORK/TOKYO (Reuters) - Japan is shaking off currency gains that typically punish its stocks, enticing foreign investors including Goldman Sachs Group Inc (GS.N) and BlackRock Inc (BLK.N), which are pumping billions of dollars into the country’s equities.
+NEW YORK/TOKYO (Reuters) - Japan is shaking off currency gains that typically punish its stocks, enticing foreign investors including Goldman Sachs Group Inc and BlackRock Inc, which are pumping billions of dollars into the country’s equities.

-The Nikkei index .N225 rose to its highest levels since 1996 despite the yen's near-3 percent gain, returning 17 percent this year, or 20 percent in U.S. dollar terms, including dividends.
+The Nikkei index rose to its highest levels since 1996 despite the yen’s near-3 percent gain, returning 17 percent this year, or 20 percent in U.S. dollar terms, including dividends.
 Typically, a stronger yen hurts stocks in the export powerhouse.

 Foreign investors, who largely shunned Japanese stocks on doubts rising corporate earnings would be sustained, bought 4.4 trillion yen ($39 billion) of Japanese stocks and futures during the past six weeks, according to the Tokyo Stock Exchange.
 Foreign investors sold 2.4 trillion yen ($21 billion) from mid-July to early September at the height of fears over a confrontation with North Korea.